What should I know about hiring in Croatia?

 In Croatia, a typical work week spans 5 or 6 days and clocks in at 40 hours.
-If an employer wants workers to put in more time at the office, they need their employees’ written consent.
+If an employer wants workers to put in more time at the office, they need to inform the employee about the need for overtime work.
 Overtime is permitted up to 10 hours per week, or 180 hours per year.

 There are 14 official holidays in Croatia:

 - Labor day